vigneshsweekaran/vigneshsweekaran.github.io/content/kubernetes/tutorials/certmanager/01-how-to-install-certmanager.md

 ## How to install/uninstall cert-manager in kubernetes

 ### What is cert-manager in kubernetes ?
-Cert-manager is a agent/tool running on kubernetes to get/renew TLS certificates automatically from the configured CA Authority.
+Cert-manager is a agent/tool running on kubernetes to get/renew TLS certificates automatically from the configured CA Authority for Ingress controller and applications.

 Cert-manager will not be installed by default in kubernetes cluster.